rudneitl/dotfiles/README.md

 # DotFiles

-This are my dotfiles to Mac OS.
+These are my dotfiles to Mac OS.